commercionetwork/commercio-consortium/upgrade/testnet/5.0.0-5.1.0/en/README.md

 https://testnet.commercio.network/proposals/

-When a upgrade proposal passed the chain will halt at the height indicated in the proposal.
+When the upgrade proposal passed the chain will halt at the height indicated in the proposal.

 You can verify the approximate date when the upgrade will be performed replacing the height in the following link